GabeScott/standard-works-vault/General Conference/1975 October - “Why Can’t We”.md

 The next Sunday when the home teacher rang the doorbell, he was not greeted with a “Go away!
 Leave me alone!” but with a man dressed and ready to prove his disinterest.
 But the spirit of the priesthood meeting, the friendly handclasps, the sincere interest changed his attitude and awakened the conscience of a man who needed a gentle push.

-Priesthood quorum leaders are responding to the charge by President Kimball to “reach out to the prospective elders who are, in ... many cases, the fathers of so many of our boys and girls.” (“Lengthening Our Stride,” p.
+Priesthood quorum leaders are responding to the charge by President Kimball to “reach out to the prospective elders who are, in … many cases, the fathers of so many of our boys and girls.” (“Lengthening Our Stride,” p.
 2.)
 This challenge should stimulate our best efforts, cause us to ponder, to study better ways.
 He does not have a magic button to push, only you, the priesthood leaders.
 He is saying to you, “Why can’t we do better, be better?”
 He highlights the urgency today—not tomorrow—today.

 The Church could not function effectively in helping the Lord accomplish his divine purpose unless sufficient power and authority were delegated.
 This is the principal reason for the Lord bestowing on men the holy priesthood to act in his name, to have the power and right to assist him in his divine purpose.
-The Savior said, “[teach] them to observe all things whatsoever I have commanded you.”
-(Matt.
-28:20.)
+The Savior said, “\[teach\] them to observe all things whatsoever I have commanded you.” ([[Matthew 28.20|Matt.
+28:20]].)
 Inactive fathers and husbands must first be found and then taught how to live the gospel.

 Six months ago Raymond Gerloch was called as elders quorum president in the Durango Colorado Stake.
 He reports wonderful success in reactivating members.
 Home teaching is their success tool.
 They use filmstrips to help teach and motivate the inactive.
 Seven quorum members have each purchased a film projector which home teachers use in the homes of the inactive.